MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 Advanced analytics for organizations comprised of multiple Viva Insights tenants can be enabled by:

-- combining the data in a central location, and
+- combining the data in a central location
-- combining that data with other data sources.
+- combining that data with other data sources

 A few starter use cases that would be enabled by this data combination strategy are: